sparolab/SOLiD-A-LOAM/README.md

 </div>

 ## What is SOLiD-A-LOAM?
-- A real-time LiDAR SLAM package that integrates A-LOAM and ScanContext.
+* A real-time LiDAR SLAM package that integrates A-LOAM and ScanContext.
-    - **A-LOAM** for odometry (i.e., consecutive motion estimation)
+    * **A-LOAM** for odometry (i.e., consecutive motion estimation)
-    - **ScanContext** for coarse global localization that can deal with big drifts (i.e., place recognition as kidnapped robot problem without initial pose)
+    * **SOLiD** for coarse global localization that can deal with big drifts (i.e., place recognition as kidnapped robot problem without initial pose)
-    - and iSAM2 of GTSAM is used for pose-graph optimization.
+    * and iSAM2 of GTSAM is used for pose-graph optimization.

-- This package aims to show ScanContext's handy applicability.
+## Prerequisites

-    - The only things a user should do is just to include `Scancontext.h`, call `makeAndSaveScancontextAndKeys` and `detectLoopClosureID`.
+## How to use?

 ## Main Contribution
 * Hogyun Kim (hg.kim@inha.edu)